 The Relic Ramnagar

-A magnolious assembly of sandstone standing tall along the bank of the Ganges caught my attention before crossing the river Ganges.
-The Relic Ramnagar is a small town on the eastern bank of the river Ganga.
-It is yet another peaceful place besides Sarnath which will take a short tour from Varanasi.
+I caught a glimpse of the Ramnagar fort before crossing the river Ganges, a magnificent structure of sandstone standing tall along the bank of the Ganges.
+Ramnagar is a small town on the eastern bank of the Ganga.
+It is another peaceful place besides Sarnath with a half-day excursion tour from Varanasi.
 The fort was built during the 18th century by Kashi Naresh Pelu Bheru Singh.
-Members of the royal family now reside here.
+It is now resident of the present members of the royal family.

-Parts of the fort are open for tourists, which include a museum that holds a rare collection of antique cars, palkis, palanquins, gothic apparels, ivory, and many more others.
-Around the fort, one can notice some of the oldest astronomical clock, carved balconies, pavilions, open arcades, Durbar hall, and reception room.
+Only some parts of the fort are open for tourists, which include a museum that holds a rare collection of antique cars, palkis, palanquins, medieval costumes, ivory, and many more others.
+You can walk around the fort and can notice some of the oldest big astronomical clock, carved balconies, pavilions, open courtyards, Durbar hall, and reception room.
 There are two stunning temples in the fort, one is dedicated to Lord Vishnu, the other one is built to venerate Veda Vyasa who wrote the great Indian epic, Mahabharata.

 How to Reach?